rnielman2003/CSSProject/README.md

-Playing around with the Foundation CSS Framework
+Playing around with the Foundation CSS Framework.

+Was a test for a job I applied for.